zetaalphavector/RAGElo/README.md

 ```
 ## 🚀 Library Quickstart

-To use RAGElo as a library, all you need to do is import RagELO, initialize an `Evaluator` and call either `evaluate_single_sample()` for evaluating a retrieved document or an LLM answer, or `run()` to run a batch_evaluation.
+To use RAGElo as a library, all you need to do is import RAGElo, initialize an `Evaluator` and call either `evaluate_single_sample()` for evaluating a retrieved document or an LLM answer, or `run()` to run a batch_evaluation.
 For example, using the `RDNAM` retrieval evaluator from the [Thomas et al. (2023)](https://arxiv.org/abs/2309.10621) paper on using GPT-4 for annotating retrieval results:

 ```python
 from ragelo import Document, Query, get_retrieval_evaluator